m24murray/m24murray.github.io/_posts/2025-04-01-intro-to-agentic-ai.md

 title: "Agentic AI: A developer's guide to the latest coding assistants and models"
 date: 2025-04-01 15:40:57 +0100
 categories:
+classes: wide
 tags:
 header:
   image:
 ---

-In the first few months of 2025, coding assistants such as GitHub Copilot have seen major improvements which is set to significantly change the way developers interact with them.
+In the first few months of 2025, coding assistants such as GitHub Copilot have seen major improvements which are set to significantly change the way developers interact with them.
 These new agentic features offer greater integration with an application codebase but also have the ability to make decisions and execute certain commands.

 ## Table of Contents